Perspective | Compassion. Claustrophobia. Originality. Why El Greco inspired so many great modern artists.

 What different things — because they must have been different! — did Francis Bacon, John Singer Sargent and Édouard Manet get out of Velazquez?
 What did the Impressionists Berthe Morisot and Renoir see in the Rococo painters Watteau and Fragonard?
 What did Matisse extract from Giotto?

 If you want to understand how an old master can, centuries later, become suddenly and urgently relevant, it’s fun to think about El Greco (1541-1614).
 Born Domenikos Theotokopoulos, El Greco came from Crete to Toledo, Spain, via Italy.
 A leading light of the Spanish Renaissance, he was the subject of a magnificent show I saw last year at the Grand Palais in Paris.
-Organized by the Kimbell Art Museum’s Guillaume Kientz, it arrived at the Art Institute of Chicago just as covid-19 shuttered the museum.
+Organized by the Kimbell Art Museum’s Guillaume Kientz and the Art Institute of Chicago’s Rebecca Long, it arrived at the Art Institute of Chicago just as covid-19 shuttered the museum.

 A pity: El Greco’s paintings could be useful to us now.
 Though their spaces are shallow, at times almost claustrophobic, they hold out the promise of deep compassion, a dark and watery-eyed mood that seems to flicker in and out, keyed to the pulse of life and its two constants: change and mortality.